erobotkh/erobot_mobile/README.md

 We also use [GetX Snippets](https://marketplace.visualstudio.com/items?itemName=get-snippets.get-snippets).

 ## IV.
 API Connection
-Even we use getx, we don't use its `GetConnect` for communicate with our API.
+Even we use getx, we don't use its `GetConnect` for communicating with our API.
-### 1. Creating a API call:
+### 1. Creating an API call:
-For Example, if we are creating post api with end point: https://example.com/posts.<br>
+For Example, if we are creating a post API with the endpoint: https://example.com/posts.<br>
 We have to create that class in `lib/services/apis/` folder, eg:
 ```dart
 // - extends BaseResourceOwnerApi: if you need token in request header.